How to Get the Most Out of NASCAR 25’s Paint Booth

 While NASCAR 25 has a shortage of shapes, it makes up for it with its extensive list of sponsors.

-There are more than enough options to choose from, and the brands range from long-time NASCAR staples to those that are active in the sport but do not sponsor a car, and even some you may have never heard of.
+There are more than enough options to choose from, and the brands range from long-time NASCAR staples to those that are active in the sport but do not sponsor a car, as well as some you may have never heard of.

 For free play and online, you can use whatever sponsor you’d like, but it is also worth noting that in Career Mode, you are limited to the sponsors you have signed for your car.